 One of the most popular genres for drop D tuning is alternative rock.

-Since alternative rock has a deep and heavy sound, it’s a no-brainer to use drop D tuning to really get low and grungy.
+Since alternative rock has a deep and heavy sound, this tuning lets you really get low and grungy.

 Drop D Tuning in Metal